MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/concepts-user-roles-migration-service.md

 #### Effects

-These are important effects of pg_pltemplate deprecation:
+The following list describes important effects of pg_pltemplate deprecation:

 - If your application is designed to directly query the relevant tables and views, it encounters issues when you migrate to a flexible server.
 We strongly recommend that you refactor your application to avoid direct queries to these system tables.
 - If you granted or revoked permissions to any users or roles for the relevant pg_catalog tables and views, an error occurs during the migration process.
 You can identify this error by the following pattern: